jnichols1995/miniproject3janelynnichols/README.md

 This project uses Flask to deploy a small web app.
 It follows the Flask tutorial to setup proper folder structure, a form utilizing a GET and POST, a SQL Lite database with two tables, Bootstrap web templates, and a registration/login system.

 ### Executing program
+Program requirements are included in the requirements.txt file

 Setup DB
 flask --app flaskr init-db